-Everyone has love stories.
-Happy endings not required!
-Come to beautiful Blue Rock for a day to enhance your passion and skill for memoir.
+HEARTS & BONES: Unearthing our tales of friendship, love, loss, and family history.
+Come to beautiful Blue Rock for a day to refine your passion and skill for memoir.
+Story lovers, story tellers, writers, journalers, songwriters, and poets of all experience levels are welcome.
 Author, professor, and viral TEDx speaker Mandy Len Catron will be our guide.
-All experience levels welcome.

-Mandy says: "We'll spend the day thinking about how to tell our own stories about love--from heartbreak to friendships to family histories.
+"We'll spend the day thinking about how to tell our own stories about love--from heartbreak to friendships to family histories.
 The workshop will examine the techniques memoirists use to make meaning of their own experiences.
-And we'll consider how our individual stories intersect with larger cultural forces and ideas--or, in other words, what makes your story worth reading."
+And we'll consider how our individual stories intersect with larger cultural forces and ideas--or, in other words, what makes your story worth reading." - Mandy Len Catron

 About our leader: